 Are you not loving your photos, but can’t put your finger on why?
-You want to take better photos, but just don’t know where to start?

 I remember feeling really frustrated with my camera and wanting to take better photos of my kids and travels.
 But it felt so overwhelming when I tried to dive into learning photography.

 There was so much online help, but I had no idea where to begin.
 I didn’t even know what I needed to know, if that makes sense?!

 So this post is all about the first fundamental steps you need to take to finally start taking the photos you really want to take, starting today!

 Light is the big kahuna of photography, and we simply can’t write an article that teaches you how to take better photos without mentioning light.
 There is no faking great light or fixing it after the fact.